jchris/use-fireproof/docs/concept-guide/document-database-and-live-query-apis.md

 ## Why a document database?

-Document databases model application data in the form you see it at runtime in many content-based applications.
+Document databases can model application data in the form you see it at runtime.
 Instead of breaking it into columns and rows, you store the data as a single document.
 This approach makes it easy to store, retrieve, interpret data, and sync it across devices.
+What you store is what you get, and you can easily add new fields to your documents as your application evolves.

-A document database API is straightforward to get started with and sets you on the path to scalable collaborative applications.
-Documents can map cleanly to your application’s storage needs, with minimal complexity or translation.
+Document APIs are straightforward to get started with and the structure sets you on the path to scalable collaborative applications.
+Documents can be mapped cleanly to your application’s storage needs, with minimal complexity or translation.
 This reduces the cost of creating new apps and features.
 However, designing document-based systems that remain maintainable even after years of real-world development can be an art form.
 Fortunately, the most crucial sense you need to develop to do it well is that of simplicity.
 This concept guide aims to sharpen your intuition for document database design and help you avoid common pitfalls.

+Document databases play well with others, importing any data and providing simple ways to query and export it.
+Live databases have event susbcription APIs that make data integration even simpler.
+This guide is mostly about structuring your data for your application, but we’ll also touch on how to use Fireproof as an integration database, adding custom indexers and other data processing to your application.

 ## Store user actions and API responses

-If you can conceptualize your application in terms of user actions and API responses, you already possess crucial insights to inform your document database design.
-Other patterns, like data pipeline flows and visualization queries, also become easier to model when you understand the database in the context of an interactive app.
+If you can conceptualize your application in terms of individual user actions (like publishing a post or joining a group) and API responses (like search results or LLM token stream), you already have important clues about your document design.
+In addition to direct user interactions, other patterns such as data pipeline flows and visualization queries also become more manageable when you ground your understanding of the database within the context of an interactive application.|

-The fundamental question of document database design is when to split your data and when to colocate it in a single document.
-For instance, if you have a catalog item in a shopping app, do you want to keep the price information for each item separate from the description and image links?
+The fundamental question of document design is when to split your data and when to combine it in a single document.
+For instance, if you have a catalog item in a shopping app, do you want to keep the price for each item separate from the description and image links?
 It's probably best to keep that information together because you'll almost always want to load or change it together.
-For a social posting app, it also makes sense to keep a user’s post together, e.g., by storing any media links or other metadata in the same document as the post content.
-However, a list of user posts would rarely be stored in a single document, because then you end up loading the whole list just to read a single post, and also writing the whole list each time you write a post.
+In a social media application, it's logical to store all the elements of a user's post, such as media links or other metadata, in the same document as the post content.
+However, storing a list of user posts in a single document is not typically efficient.
+This is because you would need to load the entire list just to read a single post, and each time a post is written, the entire list would need to be rewritten.

 One easy rule of thumb: if you find yourself writing logic to update a document by appending complex items to an unbounded array, each of those items should probably be its own document.